 Price skimming is the practice of identifying and charging the highest price of a product consumers are willing to buy and charging less as time goes on.
 So a company might set the price for its product as disproportionately high initially, but as new competition emerges and the consumer surplus decreases, that company will gradually scale its price down to accommodate an increasingly price-sensitive customer base.

 The strategy is most often employed by creators of novel technology.
 As the competitors in those companies' spaces catch up or present their own alternatives, the original innovators need to adjust their prices to adapt.

 Penetration pricing is the process of attracting new buyers to a product or service by undercutting its value upon initial offering and setting prices low.
 The intention is to create the perception of that product's value relative to its competitors.

 It's a process built on the idea that lower prices can increase brand awareness, and once your brand has captured consumer attention, it will retain the customers that took a chance on the product — even if prices rise.

 Value-based pricing is the process of pricing a product based on how much consumers think it's worth.
-The concept applies most with products designed to enhance a customer's self-image.
+The concept applies most to products designed to enhance a customer's self-image.
 Customers pay a price completely based on their collective perception of its value.

 That's often a matter of the grandeur of the product.
 Value-based pricing is what drives what might feel like excessive prices for premium goods.
 Still, based on the breadth of its applications, it's a concept worth understanding.